Roofer

 Getting work experience in a relevant role can help you build the skills and experience you’ll need to become a roofer.
 Search for opportunities on Volunteer Scotland.

-To work on a construction site, you'll need a Construction Skills Certification Scheme (CSCS) card and to pass a health and safety test.
+To work on a construction site, you'll need a Construction Skills Certification Scheme (CSCS) card.

 Find the right course for you